temporalio/samples-dotnet/src/OpenTelemetry/CoreSdkForwarding/README.md

-# OpenTelemetry - .NET Metrics
+# OpenTelemetry - .Core SDK Forwarding

 This sample shows how to configure the SDK to forward metrics from the Core SDK.

-The main advantage over using .NET metrics is simplicity; additionally, there is no need to take a dependency on the .NET OpenTelemetry libraries.
+The main advantage over using .NET metrics is simplicity.

-Note that in order to set up tracing, .NET OpenTelemetry must be used.
-See the [DotNetMetrics](../DotNetMetrics) sample for an example of how to set up tracing.

 This sample also shows how to configure custom metrics from both an activity and a workflow in a replay-safe manner.